 7. To mark the position of various details that can have effects on the forthcoming project.

-Types of Traversing in Surveying
+3. Types of Traverse in Surveying

 The traverse may be categorized into the following types: